 2.)
 Get Frisky

-Find an activity that you can see yourself indulge in such as running, swimming, biking, cleaning, coloring, or any kind of sports that will get you up on your feet.
+Find an activity that you can see yourself indulging in such as running, swimming, biking, cleaning, coloring, or any kind of sport that will get you up on your feet.

 Sometimes breaking your daily routine is a great way for you to find yourself at peace, or at least to take your mind off of the stressful things that you have to deal with in school.

 Indulging yourself in vigorous physical activities will make you get more pumped, it can improve the sense of your well-being and definitely scratch out your foul mood by releasing your frustrations through working your body out and just letting yourself do what you want to do.